-6 tips on trust fund distributions to beneficiaries
+6 tips for trust fund distributions to beneficiaries

-Here are six ways a trust fund has the potential to help create long-term financial stability for your beneficiaries.
+Here are six ways a trust fund could help create a legacy for your family, as well as help provide long-term financial stability to your beneficiaries.

-You can influence certain behaviors for your heirs at each stage in their life, such as basing trust distributions on school performance.
+You can attempt to influence certain behaviors for your heirs early in their life by basing trust fund distributions on school performance or earnings.
 This can be a powerful tool for helping to establish productive traits early in adult life.

 As an example, let’s say your grandchild is in college.
-If they achieve a 3.0 grade point average, they receive a certain amount of money from the trust for living expenses.
-If they don’t, a lesser amount is distributed.
+You could establish a rule in your trust that if they achieve a 3.0 grade point average or higher, they receive a certain amount of money from the trust for living expenses.
+If they don’t meet that GPA goal, they would receive a lesser amount.

-Or, the trust could state that your child will receive a principal distribution up to 50 percent of their adjusted gross income for the previous year to be distributed in quarterly installments.
-This encourages them to earn a living.
+If your grandchild is no longer in higher education and has started their career, the trust could state that they will receive a principal distribution up to 50% of their earned income from the previous year, to be distributed in quarterly installments.
+This could encourage them to strive to earn a better salary.

 2. Invest in education